Towards Real-time Adaptation of Embodied Agent in Human-Robot Collaboration: Experiments and Results

-True reactive collaborators not only adapt their behavior but also provide instructions to others when necessary.
-In our framework, the adapter leverages a proficient LLM, GPT-4o, to reason about adaptation plans and generate language instructions.
-The adapter autonomously adjusts its behavior when self-adaptation is required and sends language instructions only when another agent needs to adapt.
+True robotic collaborators not only adapt their own behavior but also provide instructions to humans when necessary.
+In our framework, the agent autonomously adjusts its behavior when self-adaptation is required and sends language instructions only when human needs to adapt.

-To evaluate the language instructions generated by our adapter, we queried GPT-4o to produce instructions for both self-adaptation and other-adaptation scenarios at each specific step.
-This process was repeated five times across 20 benchmark scenarios.
-Seven human experts assessed the reasonableness and consistency of these instructions.
-Detailed evaluation criteria are provided in \appref{appe:results}A2.
+To evaluate the language instructions and adaptation plans generated by the agent, we recruited 32 volunteers for a human-AI experiment.
+All volunteers received an introduction to the gameplay mechanics and experiment process, were informed of their rights, and the experiment had departmental approval.
+Each volunteer was asked to evaluate the reasonableness and consistency of the language instruction generated by the MonTA agent across 20 benchmark scenarios using a 5-point Likert scale.
+Detailed evaluation criteria are provided in \appref{appe:results} A2.

 The evaluation results, presented in \figref{fig:preference}, reveal that human experts found the suggestions generated by MonTA to be reasonable and consistent in nearly 75\% of scenarios.
 This indicates that the adapter effectively identifies who should adapt and determines the correct adaptation plan.
 Such adaptability can reduce the cognitive burden on human collaborators and facilitate seamless human-agent collaboration.